-It is commonly known feeding of colostrums is the most important for newly born animals to resist different types of foreign bodies.
-Thus, almost all the respondents are gives colostrums to their calves; however the starting time is different among farmers to farmers, for example 36%,24%,34%,& 6% of the interviewed farmers gives colostrums to their calves at 1hr after birth, 30 minute after birth, just after birth, and 2hrs after birth, respectively.
-Even though all calves were get the access of colostrums feeding, they do not have equal time duration and practicing different length of time periods such as 46%, 38%, and 14% of farmers are given colostrums for their calves one week, two weeks, and one month length of periods, respectively.
-In addition, at a time the amount of colostrums given to calves is different from famers to farmers.
-For example, out of the total interviewed farmers 51% were gives the colostrums free access where as 19%, 14%, 12% and 4% were gives 1lit, 2lits, 0.5lit and 6lits, respectively.
+As it has been known feeding of colostrum is the most important for newly born animals to develop resistance for different types of infectious diseases.
+In this study almost all the respondents reported as they offers colostrums to their calves; however the starting time of providing colostrums is different among farmers to farmers, for example 36%,24%,34%, & 6% of the interviewed farmers gives colostrums to their calves at 1hr after birth, 30 minute after birth, just after birth, and 2hrs after birth, respectively.
+As well as, even though all calves had the access of colostrums feeding in current study areas, the duration and amount they provide has been variable across the farmers, such as 46%, 38%, and 14% of farmers are given colostrums for their calves one week, two weeks, and one month length of periods, respectively, and 51% were provide colostrums free access where as 19%, 14%, 12% and 4% were 1lit, 2lits, 0.5lit and 6lits, respectively.

-In this study calves weaning age is tried to be assessed, accordingly 40% of the farmers reported that calves weaning age is about 6 months where as 20% of farmers reported more than a year and the rest 40% of farmers reported that the calf weaning age is between 7-12 months.
-As reported in addition to milk other supplementary feeds are given for calves in the study area.
-These feeds are ranked as following.
-Natural grass is categorized in first rank where as concentrated feeds (ground maize, grain, noug cake) and food left over (local brewery by product & straw) are placed second and third rank, respectively.
+In this study calves weaning age is tried to be assessed, accordingly 40% of the farmers reported that calves weaning age is about 6 months where as 20% of farmers reported more than a year and the rest (40%) of farmers reported that the calf weaning age is between 7-12 months.
+Also in this study identified types of supplementary feeds that offered for calves.
+And these feeds were ranked as the following, natural grass is categorized in first rank whereas concentrated feeds (ground maize, grain, noug cake) and food left over (local brewery by product & straw) are placed second and third rank, respectively.

-As the study revealed all farmers of the study area haves the access veterinary service, however the service is not equally distributed among the interviewed farmers.
-For example 26% of the respondents haves both private and governmental veterinary service where as 54% and 20% of the respondents haves only governmental and private veterinary service, respectively.
-As discussed above even though all farmers of the study area haves access of veterinary service, the distance of the clinics among farmers to farmers are various.
-This variation affects to treat diseased animals equally among farmers especially those farmers far away from the clinics do not present diseased animals to the clinics due to the remoteness of clinics area to area this condition is favorable for diseases to sustain their life.
-The result of this survey revealed that 57% of farmers far from veterinary clinics about 1km distance,41% of farmers far from the clinic 1-5 km distance and 2% of farmers far from veterinary clinic about 6-10 kms distance (Tables 1,2)
+As the study revealed all farmers' haves the access veterinary service, however the service is not uniform among the farmers.
+For example, 26% of the respondents have the access of both private and government veterinary service where as 54% and 20% of the respondents only used government and private veterinary service, respectively.
+As well as the distance of the clinics among farmers to farmers are variable.
+Such as 57% of farmers far from veterinary clinics about 1km distance,41% of farmers far from the clinic 1-5 km distance and 2% of farmers far from veterinary clinic about 6-10 kms distance (Table 1,2).
+This variation affects to treat diseased animals uniformly within communities of the area especially those farmers far away from the clinics did not present diseased animals to the clinics due to the remoteness of clinics which is create complication for disease prevention and controlling.